confusedkernel/teewhy.net/content/about.md

 > **Tyler's Void** - No thoughts, head empty.

-Initially started this website as some sort of portfolio, but now I just write whatever I want.
+Hey!
+Welcome to my personal blog.
+I initially started this website as some sort of portfolio, but now I just write whatever I want.

-The "Void" name is inspired by "[Janet's Void](https://thegoodplace.fandom.com/wiki/The_Void)" from my favorite show *The Good Place*, also because sometimes I feel like screaming into the void when I post here.
+The "Void" name is inspired by "[Janet's Void](https://thegoodplace.fandom.com/wiki/The_Void)" from my favorite show *The Good Place*, and also because sometimes I feel like screaming into the void when I post here.

+While you're here, you might also want to check out my friend Léana's blog [Earth 2077](https://earth2077.fr) :)

 Website is powered by [Hugo](https://gohugo.io/).

 ## About Me

 **Tyler** /tai·lr/

-he/him | 🍤
+he/him | INFP-T

 A 20-something walking disaster.
 Code a little and listen to music... like, a lot.
 I also read now, which isn't all the time.
 But enough to write think pieces once in a while.